 A divided church contravenes the believer’s nature.
 This is why Jesus prayed for the unity of the church (John 17:20-22).

 A church in conflict reflects badly on the Lord.
 It also takes the heart out of the church for evangelism or discipleship.
-That is why we it is crucial to take our eyes off human leaders exclusively and put them on Christ centrally.
+That is why it is crucial to take our eyes off human leaders exclusively and put them on Christ centrally.

 Have you examined your loyalties?
 Does some leader rival Jesus in your life?
 Can that leader’s opinion blunt the truth as it is in Jesus?
 Do you identify more with a particular leader than Christ Himself?